Ejb503/ai-voice-generation/README.md

 This is a free ai voice generator demo.
-We generate voice from text, using Deepmind and Groq.
+We generate voice from text, using DeepGram and Groq.

 ## Getting Started